everyone deserves the opportunity to thrive

 EQUITY FOR ALL

 At United Way of Piedmont, we believe that everyone deserves the opportunity to thrive, and that means everyone.
-As part of our work in education, economic mobility, and health, we are committed to ensuring that the programs we invest in and the outcomes they generate are equitable.
+As part of our work in education, economic mobility, and health, we are committed to ensuring that the programs we deliver and invest in and the outcomes they generate are equitable.
 Our donors, clients, and community deserve nothing less.

 LEARN MORE